Deep and Statistical Learning in Biomedical Imaging: State of the Art in 3D MRI Brain Tumor Segmentation

-Segmentation is the process of partitioning an image into a set of semantically (i.e., anatomically) meaningful and coherent regions, the result of which is either the contours that delineate the region boundaries or the homogeneous region of the structures of interest (e.g., tumors).
-Let the image domain be denoted by $\mathcal{I}$ and the segmentation classes by $k \in K$ where each voxel $i$ belongs to one of the $K$ possible classes such that the set $S_k \subset \mathcal{I}$.
-Then the segmentation task involves determining the sets $S_k$ that satisfies:
+Segmentation is the process of partitioning an image into a set of semantically (i.e., anatomically) meaningful and coherent regions, the result of which is either the contours that delineate the region boundaries or the homogeneous region of the structures of interest (e.g., tumors) \citep{despotovic2015mri}.